 In the 1960's a young man named B.L.
 (Larry) Cobia began breeeding zygo's in Florida and before too long new colours with longer flowering times started to come onto the market.

 In these days Australian Quarantine restrictions limited the number to a few cuttings that could be brought in at a time and it took a number of years before they could be propagated into commercial quantities and released on the Australian market.

 Larry Cobia was a family historian or genealogist and he applied the principles of genetics to his breeding program.
 Weeding out the weak characteristics year after year, crossing and re crossing until a superior specimen resulted.

-The varietiy of zygocactus he selected was schlumbergera truncatus.
+The variety of zygocactus he selected was schlumbergera truncatus.
 It was later selected by other international breeders and these varieties form the bulk of the commercial varieties grown around the world today.

-Of the earlier Cobia varieties the most stricking were White Christmas, Red Radiance and Lavendor Doll.
+Of the earlier Cobia varieties the most striking were White Christmas, Red Radiance and Lavender Doll.

 In the 1980's Larry Cobia bred the world's first yellow zygo called Gold Charm and it set the world on fire.
 Everyone wanted a yellow zygo.

-My brother and I heard whispers on the grapevine so flew to Florida in 1984 and met with the Cobia family.
+Graeme and Tony Brindley heard whispers on the grapevine so flew to Florida in 1984 and met with the Cobia family.
 Larry didn't just have new zygo's he also had a range of other new foliage plants unknown in Australia at this time.
-After a few days we secured the maximum 12 cuttings of Gold Charm and several other foliage plants including syngonium, peporaniums and crypthanthus to take back to Australia.
+After a few days Brindley's Nurseries secured the maximum 12 cuttings of Gold Charm and several other foliage plants including syngonium, peporaniums and crypthanthus to take back to Australia.